Board of Trustees

 About Lauren Oswalt McHale

-Lauren was appointed President of the Trust in 2017, after serving as Executive Director and Director of Preservation.
+Lauren was appointed President of The L'Enfant Trust in 2017, after serving as Executive Director and Director of Preservation.
 In 2012, she initiated the Trust’s Historic Properties Redevelopment Program.
 Lauren has a B.A. in Art History and Historic Preservation & Community Planning from the College of Charleston and a M.S. in Historic Preservation from the School of the Art Institute of Chicago.
-She serves as Chair of the Preservation Action Foundation Board, ACE DC Mentor Program board member and past President of the Latrobe Chapter of the Society of Architectural Historians.
+She is the past Chair of the Preservation Action Foundation and Past President of the Latrobe Chapter of the Society of Architectural Historians.
 Lauren currently serves as an ACE DC Mentor Program board member and a citizen member of the Planning, Zoning and Economic Development Committee of Washington, DC's Advisory Neighborhood Commission 6C.

 Mary Carolyn "Carolyn" Brown

 About Mary Carolyn "Carolyn" Brown

 Carolyn Brown established her own law firm in 2020, The Brown Law Firm, PLLC, that focuses on zoning, historic preservation, land entitlements and administrative litigation.
 Ms. Brown has successfully guided developers, retailers, institutions, private schools, non-profits, and homeowners through the approval process on a wide variety of complex issues, ranging from large new mixed-use projects to small additions in historic districts.
 Prior to establishing her own firm, Carolyn practiced with Donohue & Stearns, PLC -- joining the firm in 2016 to expand its real estate and land use practices in the District.
 With over twenty years of experience, Ms. Brown develops land use strategies and advises clients on the intricacies of the design review process for historic properties, as well as zoning and building code compliance.
 Ms. Brown practices regularly before the District's Zoning Commission, the Board of Zoning Adjustment (including numerous appeal cases), the District's Historic Preservation Review Board, the Mayor's Agent for Historic Preservation, and the U.S. Commission of Fine Arts.
 Ms. Brown also represents clients in the D.C.
 Court of Appeals defending agency orders approving development projects.
 Ms. Brown received her JD as well as a Master’s in Historic Preservation/American Studies from The George Washington University.

 Adrienne V. Smoot-Edwards